Info & FAQ's

 NO discounts of any kind are offered for any reservation option.
 National or other state passes not accepted.
 ADA info here.

-TIP: AFTERNOONS are a great time to visit the park!
+TIP: AFTERNOONS are a lovely time to visit the park!
 Shuttle ticket holders can ride standby in the afternoon.
 See shuttle section below.

 TIP: Failed purchase(s) may result in pending credit card authorization(s).
 We release authorizations immediately, but your bank may take longer.

-TIP: Tickets emailed with PDF attached (check your spam folder).
+TIP: Check that your auto-complete doesn’t insert your own name into all the individual names for your party.
+Tickets emailed with PDF attached (check your spam folder).
 CHECK PDF for accuracy and reply to email if you need corrections.
+Download or print your PDF to have with you on your state park visit.
+No cell service.

-LARGE GROUPS: Make several SHUTTLE reservations of 2-6 instead of one large reservation.
-Removing individuals requires cancellation of entire reservation (10% fee).
+LARGE GROUPS: Avoid disappointment and make several SHUTTLE reservations of 2-4 instead of 1 group reservation!
+Removing individuals requires cancellation and 10% fee for entire party’s reservation.

-To CANCEL, reply to confirmation email or email WS# (see PDF) to info@gohaena.com.
-Cancel 3+ days prior for automatic refund less 10% fee.
-Cancels less than 3 days prior are refunded if we resell your released space.
-Cancel early for best chance of refund.
+To CANCEL for automatic refund less 10% fee, reply to confirmation email or email WS# (see PDF) by NO LATER than 48 hours prior to reservation start time.
+Cancellations requested less than 48 hours prior are nonrefundable.
 We do not refund unused or missed reservations for any reason including rain or closure of trail or beach. *We fully refund shuttle reservations if service is suspended.

-Tips from fellow state park visitors for a safer and more enjoyable visit.
+Tips for a safer and more enjoyable visit.

 Parking lot/shuttle drop-off is 0.4 miles walk to Kē’ē Beach & Kalalau Trailhead.
 All entry reservations include Hā’ena State Park, Kē’ē Beach and hikes to Hanakāpī’ai Beach / Waterfall.
-Hiking past Hanakāpī’ai valley along coastal Kalalau Trail or overnight camping requires permit (camping below).
+Hiking past Hanakāpī’ai valley along coastal Kalalau Trail requires camping permit (camping below).

 Note: Archaeological sites protected by law.
 Do NOT pick up rocks, do NOT sit on or disassemble rock walls.

-PREPARE: Check Park Conditions for weather / trail / ocean conditions.
+PREPARE: Check current conditions.
 Watch safety videos, read trail info.

 Bring: EXTRA WATER, covered shoes, HAT, sun/bug protection, extra clothes (variable weather).

-Be on time: Shuttles don’t wait (parking timeslots can’t be extended).
-DOWNLOAD PDF to a phone/device OR PRINT. *No cell service in area.
+Be on time: Shuttles don’t wait (parking timeslots can’t be extended)

 SHUTTLE: Read entire shuttle section below to ensure awareness of all policies.
 Ask attendant if you plan to visit stops outside of state park.
 Expect an extended wait between 2-4p leaving the state park.
 Avoid the crowds and linger at the park!
-Last shuttles of the day rarely crowded.
+Later shuttles are rarely crowded.

 Hawaii State Parks Links